 On our wardrobes, if the doors are rubbing you can adjust the hinges as above.
 However, first you should ensure that the wardrobe is properly aligned – ie that it is stood level and the carcass is not being twisted out of true.
 For example with a carpet the back feet will often be stood on the gripper rod and so you will need to use the wedges supplied under the front feet to level the wardrobe.
 You can try, carefully, pulling the corners of the robe to see if the doors free up when you do so – this indicates the carcass is twisted and you need to change the alignment.

 How can I wash the covers?

 Mop up any spills as soon as possible to minimize staining.

 Cushion covers are detachable and should only be professionally Dry Cleaned in-situ.
-If you need to remove and replace buttons ask the Customer Service Team for instructions.

 My fabric is pilling - what should I do?

 Pilling is the technical name given to the formation of small balls of fibres on the surface of a fabric.
 Certain fibres and weaves are more prone to pilling than others.
 Pilling is where loose fibres that are not locked into the fabric or yarn structure are rubbed together during use into small balls on the surface of the fabric.
 This does not reflect any fault with the fabric, nor is it a sign of wear.
 It is the same effect as may be observed with some jumpers and is similar to the loss of loose fibres you get with a new carpet.
 The pilling can be safely removed using a fabric shaver (a normal shaver should not be used).
 Pilling is generally observed with new fabrics and will decrease over time.
 Normally a couple of de-pillings are all that is needed.

 Where can I go to reupholster my ercol furniture and where can I get it fitted?